facebook/react-native-website/docs/introduction.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

 <div className="content-banner">
   Welcome to the very start of your React Native journey!
-If you're looking for how to get started, they've moved to <a href="environment-setup">their own section</a>.
+If you're looking for getting started instructions, they've moved to <a href="environment-setup">their own section</a>.
 Continue reading for an introduction to the documentation, Native Components, React, and more!
   <img className="content-banner-img" src="/docs/assets/p_android-ios-devices.svg" alt=" " />
 </div>